 Epiphone EGCS SG Hard Case£89.00

 Epiphone EGCS SG Hard Case The Epiphone 940-EGCS is built to hold any SG model in safety and comfort.
-This hard case is vinyl covered and sports a plush lined interior with a handy storage compartment for odds and ends.Main FeaturesGenuine Epiph… › Read moreBuy Now More Info Add to compare Add to wish list
+This hard case is vinyl covered and sports a plush lined interior with a handy storage compartment for odds and ends.Main FeaturesGenuine Epiph… › Read moreBuy Now More Info Add to wish list

 Epiphone Les Paul Ukulele, Heritage Cherry Sunburst, Pickup, GigBag£99.00